DeepLcom/deepl-python/README.md

 ### Requirements
 The library is tested with Python versions 3.6 to 3.9.

-The `requests` module is used to perform the HTTP requests.
+The `requests` module is used to perform HTTP requests; the minimum is version 2.18.

 ## Usage